Dreams Deferred

 But when you visit Sea Ranch today, none of that is readily apparent, nor does it matter.
 You’d have to have some incredibly high standards for residential land use to look at what’s there now and not be joyously overwhelmed by the interplay between ocean and architecture; you’d have to be intimately familiar with the original Sea Ranch master plan.
 If you were, you’d notice how well the Sea Ranch Lodge, fresh off a massive renovation, adheres to it.

-We wouldn’t blame you for renting a standalone home at The Sea Ranch.
-What we can’t guarantee is that you’ll always find one true to the spirit of the original Sea Ranch design principles.
-In some, liberties have been taken, whether through anachronistic decor or grotesque enlargement.
+We wouldn’t blame you for renting a standalone house at Sea Ranch.
+What we can’t guarantee is that you’ll always find one true to the spirit of the original design principles.
+In some residences liberties have been taken, whether through anachronistic decor or grotesque enlargement.
 The updated lodge, on the other hand, is a pure expression of Sea Ranch’s sixties philosophies.
-The very first unit built here wasn’t a single-family home, it was actually a complex of homes, called Condominium One.
+The very first unit built at Sea Ranch wasn’t a single-family home, it was actually a complex of homes, called Condominium One.
 Considered among the most important pieces of 1960s California architecture, Condominium One symbolized the Sea Ranch mantra of “living lightly on the land” by using as little of it as possible for the greatest communal gain.
+It debuted in 1965.
+The Lodge opened soon after.

 Timber-clad walls and ceilings.
 Simple, angular, barn-like shapes that pay tribute to the agricultural history of the region.
 Large picture windows that frame unobstructed views of the coast.
 Space-saving lofts, nooks, and cozy cut-outs for reading and reflecting.
 These are some of Sea Ranch’s trademark architectural elements, and they’ve been faithfully reinvented at the lodge.
 Furniture, artwork, textiles — all were chosen with great care to honor the era, many of them crafted by local producers.
 There’s an excellent restaurant, bar and lounge, a cafe and a general store, all doing double duty as the social centers of the greater Sea Ranch community.

 As you walk from the lodge down to the beach, along winding paths that cut through meadows of sea grass and native flowers, you’ll get a sense of Sea Ranch as utopia.
-As you sit in your room, cuddled up on a cushioned corner-shaped bench, looking out at rocky bluffs and the rumbling Pacific, you’ll develop an intimate understanding of its promise, so unique to where and when it was made.
+As you sit in your room, cuddled up on a cushioned corner-fit bench, looking out at rocky bluffs and the rumbling Pacific, you’ll develop an intimate understanding of its promise, so unique to where and when it was made.
 “San Francisco in the middle sixties was a very special time and place to be a part of,” Hunter S. Thompson famously put it in Fear and Loathing in Las Vegas.
 “You could strike sparks anywhere.
 There was a fantastic universal sense that whatever we were doing was right, that we were winning. . . .
 We had all the momentum; we were riding the crest of a high and beautiful wave. . . .”

 He may as well have been looking at Sea Ranch.